Rhinovirus: Novel antiviral drugs

-Vaccine
+Vaccine development

 There are no vaccines against these viruses as there is little-to-no cross-protection between serotypes.
-At least 99 serotypes of human rhinoviruses affecting humans have been sequenced.
+At least 165 types of human rhinoviruses are known.
 However, a study of the VP4 protein has shown it to be highly conserved among many serotypes of human rhinovirus, opening up the potential for a future pan-serotype human rhinovirus vaccine.
 A similar result was obtained with the VP1 protein.
 Like VP4, VP1 also occasionally "pokes" out of the viral particle, making it available to neutralizing antibodies.
 Both peptides have been tested on rabbits, resulting in successful generation of cross-serotype antibodies.

-The successful introduction of human ICAM-1 into mice has removed a major roadblock in creating an animal model for RV vaccination.

-Prevention of Rhinovirus is very challenging as there are no official or approved vaccines or preventative measures for Rhinovirus.
-The lack of data and knowledge of Rhinovirus poses obstacles to the development of a vaccine.
-Better understanding and study have been promoted in recent years in order to provide treatment and prevention for one of the most common human viruses.
-These challenges include over 100 unique Rhinovirus serotypes with recent discoveries of even more, a lack of data indicating the most common strains of HRV in the human population, and a lack of understanding of the antigenic differences between Rhinovirus serotypes along with limited studies including animal models of HRV infection and pathogenesis.
-Rhinovirus research has typically been neglected as it occurs most synonymously as the common cold.
-Recent attention to the effects of viruses on the immunocompromised have brought more attention to researching this very common infection.
-Currently, the treatment for Rhinovirus is typically only for those in palliative care as a large portion of the population is able to recover from a Rhinovirus infection.